 Even better, use a meat thermometer.
 Insert it between the breast and the leg.
 If the temperature is 75 Celsius (165 F), the turkey is done.

 Leftover turkey meat stays more tender and juicy on the bone.
 If you have plenty of leftovers, wrap the turkey carcass in a damp kitchen towel and cling film.
-Then, store in the fridge.
+Then, store in the fridge for up to 5 days.

 Tried this recipe?
 Give it a star rating below!